CDFI (Community Development Financial Institutions) Fund Qualified Opportunity Zones

 Description:

-Census tracts are considered LICs if the tract has either (1) a median family income at or below 80% of Area Median Income (AMI) or (2) a poverty rate of 20% or greater as determined with the 2011-2015 Census American Community Survey data.
-LIC eligibility also includes select qualified high migration tracts, low-population tracts within Empowerment Zones, and territorial census tracts that meet the LIC qualifications.
+For the original 2018 QOZ designations, census tracts were considered LICs if the tract had either (1) a median family income at or below 80% of Area Median Income (AMI) or (2) a poverty rate of 20% or greater as determined by the 2011-2015 Census American Community Survey data.
+LIC eligibility also included select qualified high migration tracts, low-population tracts within Empowerment Zones, and territorial census tracts that met the LIC qualifications.
+Additionally, up to 5% of tracts that were nominated for the QOZ could be non-LICs as long as they were contiguous to a LIC and had a median family income that was not greater than 125 percent of the adjacent LIC.
+Eligible contiguous non-LIC tracts that were contiguous to a LIC in a different state were also eligible for nomination if the adjacent state nominated the LIC as a QOZ.